Barroso01/Quantum-Key-Distribution-BB84/README.md

 # BB84 Quantum Key Distribution

 Cryptography is the process for enabling secure communication between two or more parties; often referred to as Alice and Bob.
 In this context, there's also a potential eavesdropper named Eve, whose presence highlights the need for secure methods.
 This repository showcases the methodology behind the quantum key distribution (QKD) protocol known as the BB84 scheme.
-The main objective of this protocol is to establish a secure encryption-decryption key between Alice and Bob using the principles of quantum mechanics.
+The main objective of this protocol is to establish a secure encryption-decryption key between Alice and Bob using the superposition principle in quantum mechanics.

+In /src/quantum you find all the functions related to the quantum part of the algorithm.
+After Bob measures all the bits alice sent /src/classical functions are implemented for key validation and error correcting.
+Finally, /src/utils functions include: xor symetric string message encryption, decryption; and the bb84 protocol itself.

 ## Getting Started